intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_inference.md

     Please use ``bigdl.nano.pytorch.InferenceOptimizer.trace`` instead.
 ```

 For quantization, BigDL-Nano provides only post-training quantization in `InferenceOptimizer.quantize()` for users to infer with models of 8-bit precision or 16-bit precision.
 Quantization-aware training is not available for now.
-Model conversion to 16-bit like BF16 is supported now.

 ```eval_rst
 .. warning::